Sicily Cultural Tour

 Day 3

 Mount Etna, hovering in the distance, is our focus today.
-We’ll drive to its north slope, through almond, pistachio, and orange groves, to climb the Piano Provenzana base camp and wintertime ski area.
-From here we’ll meet a geologist mountain guide and continue in 4×4 vehicles resembling moon rovers to the upper elevations of the mountain.
-Enjoy unforgettable views toward the Mediterranean Sea and a chance to hike “Mamma Etna” before we settle into a group lunch at a mountain hut.
+We’ll drive to its north slope, through almond, pistachio, and orange groves, up to Piano Provenzana base camp and winter ski area.
+From here we’ll meet a geologist mountain guide and continue in 4×4 vehicles resembling moon rovers for a tour of the upper mountain.
+Enjoy unforgettable views toward the Mediterranean Sea and the option for a short hike among extinct craters before we settle into a group lunch at a rifugio mountain hut.
+(Free evening for dinner)

 October 20